TheTeamVivek/YukkiMusic/config/README.md

 #### **4. Upload & Paste Cookies From File**

-Paste the Netscape HTTP cookies into config/cookies dir.
+Paste the Netscape HTTP cookies into config/cookies/ directory.